ducksonmoon/ducksonmoon.github.io/src/posts/reactive-programming-from-scratch-in-javascript.md

 ### **Higher-Order Observables**

 - An observable can **emit other observables**.
-“Flattening operators” (like `switchMap`, `mergeMap`, etc.) handle these nested streams in advanced use cases (e.g., a search box that fires a new HTTP request on each keystroke).
+"Flattening operators" (like `switchMap`, `mergeMap`, etc.) handle these nested streams in advanced use cases (e.g., a search box that fires a new HTTP request on each keystroke).

 ---

 ## Building Operators: Transforming, Filtering, and Combining Streams

-Operators are the **key** to reactive programming’s expressiveness.
+Operators are the **key** to reactive programming's expressiveness.
 They are functions (or methods) that take an observable, transform or combine its values, and return a **new** observable.

 ### **Map Operator**